cjones6/chapydette/readme.md

 Citation
 -----------------
-If you use this code in your work please cite the following paper:
+If you use this code in your work please cite one of the following papers:

-C. Jones and Z. Harchaoui.
-End-to-End Learning for Retrospective Change-Point Estimation.
-In *Proceedings of the IEEE International Workshop on Machine Learning for Signal Processing* (to appear), 2020.
+- C. Jones and Z. Harchaoui.
+[End-to-End Learning for Retrospective Change-Point Estimation](https://ieeexplore.ieee.org/document/9231768).
+In *Proceedings of the IEEE International Workshop on Machine Learning for Signal Processing*, 2020.

 ```
 @inproceedings{JH2020,